chushi-io/tofu-exec/CONTRIBUTING.md

 These and any other differences between versions should be specified in test assertions.

-If the command implemented differs in any way between Terraform versions (e.g. a flag is added or removed, or the subcommand does not exist in earlier versions), use `t.Skip()` directives and version checks to adapt test behaviour as appropriate.
+If the command implemented differs in any way between Tofu versions (e.g. a flag is added or removed, or the subcommand does not exist in earlier versions), use `t.Skip()` directives and version checks to adapt test behaviour as appropriate.
 For example: https://github.com/chushi-io/tofu-exec/blob/d0cb3efafda90dd47bbfabdccde3cf7e45e0376d/tfexec/internal/e2etest/validate_test.go#L15-L23

-The `runTestWithVersions()` helper can be used to run tests against specific Terraform versions.
+The `runTestWithVersions()` helper can be used to run tests against specific Tofu versions.
 This should be used only alongside a test using `runTest()` to cover the remaining past and future versions.

 ## Versioning